Dowell-Lab/srworkshop/projectB/day09/worksheets/r_graphing_worksheet.md

 ### First, set up the environment.

 At the top of your script, load any R libraries you want to use.
+I suggest loading tidyverse.

 ### Read in the data